Responding to COVID-19 in Pennsylvania

 - Through the air by coughing or sneezing.

-- Close personal contact, such as touching or shaking hands.
+- Through close personal contact, such as touching or shaking hands.

 - Touching an object or surface with the virus on it.